tolgaatam/react-native-hashcash-old/README.md

 It is advisable to not allow colons in the resource identifier.
 It could make parsing the resulting hashcash string difficult.
 URL-encoding the resource identifier would be even safer.

 ## Ceveats

-- This package has a `prepare` command which transpiles Typescript files into the `/build` directory.
-As Yarn currently does not support the `prepare` command, the `/build` folder which is the entry point of the package cannot be created.
-Usage of npm is recommended.

 - Only Hashcash version 1 is supported.
 Salt size is not configurable (16 chars fixed).